Monoidal Bousfield Localizations and Algebras over Operads: Preservation of algebras over -cofibrant operads

 Localizations of the form above are $\sF$-monoidal but not necessarily $G$-monoidal.
-This is why $L_\C(X)$ for $X\in E_\infty^G$-alg has $E_\infty^\sF$-algebra structure but may not have $E_\infty^G$-algebra structure, as demonstrated by Example \ref{ex:generalized-hill}.
-More generally, we have the following result, which encodes the fact that if we work in $\Sp^\sK$ rather than $\Sp^G$ then localizations should be compatible with both $\sK$ and $\sF$.
+For this reason, when $X\in E_\infty^G$-alg, $L_\C(X)$ has $E_\infty^\sF$-algebra structure but may not have $E_\infty^G$-algebra structure.
+More generally, we have the following result, encoding the fact that if we work in $\Sp^\sK$ rather than $\Sp^G$, then localizations are compatible with both $\sK$ and $\sF$.
 Because there are now two families involved, the localization will preserve algebraic structure corresponding to the meet of these two families in the lattice of families.

 \begin{theorem} Let $\M$ be the $\sK$-fixed point model structure on $G$-spectra and let $\sK'$ be a subfamily of $\sK$.
 Assume $F_W((G/H)_+ \wedge S^{n-1}_+) \wedge \C$ is contained in the $\C$-local equivalences for all $H\in \sK'$, for all $n$, and for all $W$ in the universe.
 Then $L_\C$ takes any $E_\infty^\sF$-algebra to an $E_\infty^{\sF \cap \sK'}$-algebra. \end{theorem}